Framework Category

 Does your organization allow individuals to create their own estimates of impact and scope for security assessments or risk evaluations?

-This question evaluates whether your organization permits individuals to independently estimate the impact and scope of security issues or projects without standardized guidance or oversight.
+Consistency in how impact and scope are sized is the concern here, specifically whether individuals are allowed to produce their own estimates for assessments without standardized guidance or oversight.
 Allowing individuals to create their own estimates can lead to inconsistent risk assessments, subjective prioritization, and potentially overlooked security concerns due to varying expertise levels and perspectives.

 DE.AE-06